 The theme being Indian spiced continental favourites, the restaurant offers Indian spiked ravioli and more, a tribute to Floyd’s to his native country.

 The aesthetics are Soho centric, with the ambience dedicating itself to Soho.

 A venture of chefs Bahr Rapaport and Alon Moskovitch, Seabird is completely seafood themed.

 The menu includes cuisines from France, Greece, and Italy, but each item is seafood based.

-Beverages include a traditional punch bowl with every dish, and a choice from a variety of beers, wines, and whiskeys.
+Beverages include a traditional punch bowl with every dish, and a choice from a variety of beers, wines, and whiskies.

 An open kitchen allows you to see your food being cooked, adding to the aesthetic.

 Casa means home.
 This gives the theme of the restaurant.
-Designed like a tiny village cottage, the aesthetic is centered around historic times, with wooden floors and tiny lamps.
+Designed like a tiny village cottage, the aesthetic is centred around historic times, with wooden floors and tiny lamps.

 The cuisine is Italian themed with a Californian spruce and the invention of chef Casey Lane.

 A tasting menu allows you to decide which of the menu options you would want to try first.